 About the artist

-Born in Columbus, Georgia, and now based in the New York City area, Amy Sherald documents contemporary African American experience in the United States through arresting, otherworldly figurative paintings.
-Sherald engages with the history of photography and portraiture, inviting viewers to participate…Learn more
+Born in Columbus, Georgia, and now based in the New York City area, Amy Sherald documents contemporary African American experience in the United States through arresting, intimate portraits.
+Sherald engages with the history of photography and portraiture, inviting viewers to participate in…Learn more